tommasogritti/rank-gazer/README.md

-# Rabk Gazer: Daily App Store Ranking Scraper
+# Rank Gazer: Daily App Store Ranking Scraper

 This repository contains a Python script and a GitHub Actions workflow that automates the process of scraping data from multiple Apple App Store app pages.
 The workflow runs daily at a predefined time (09:00 UTC) or can be triggered manually, and it collects information such as: